 ADB’s financing partnerships can be “sovereign” in nature, i.e., driven by country needs determined by national governments of ADB member countries.
 They can also be “nonsovereign,” i.e., initiated by private entities, which may also be aligned with government priorities or respond to local concerns, such as microfinance, or regional concerns, such as digital health.

 ADB and its financing partners pool financial resources, share in the risks involved, and combine knowledge and technical expertise in planning and implementing a development program or project.
 ADB offers full or partial administration of development assistance and programs cofinanced with partners.

 Partnering with ADB allows donors to participate in the economic and social development of the world’s fastest growing region.
-With a presence in 49 countries in Asia and the Pacific, ADB’s breadth in operations adds value to programs financed with partners.
-Founded in 1966, ADB brings over 50 years of accumulated experience in implementing projects across multiple sectors and thematic issues of strategic importance, has a deep understanding of the region and its needs, and nurtures close relationships with its member countries.
+With a presence in 49 countries and over 50 years of accumulated experience in implementing projects in Asia and the Pacific, ADB’s breadth in operations adds value to programs financed with partners.

 Financing partnerships are working intensely—designing and implementing projects, testing ideas, and sharing knowledge—to achieve the targets of Strategy 2030’s seven operational priorities and working toward a green, inclusive, and resilient COVID-19 pandemic recovery in Asia and the Pacific.

 Partnerships are imperative to address the complexity and breadth of the challenges posed by COVID-19.
 ADB is committed to corralling ideas as well as delivering on the ambition of a recovery that sets a sustainable path for everyone, especially the poor and marginalized.